quacksouls/lyf/doc/decide.md

 ## I can't decide

+How many times do you find yourself unable to make up your mind about something?
+JavaScript provides various ways to help you construct a program that branches into several paths, depending on whichever choice you make.
+The techniques are not guaranteed to cure you of indecision, but at least makes it seem like your program knows when to be resolute.

 ### `if` statement

 Sam is writing a program to manage the meal schedule of Tabby.
 Every Friday, Sam